Star Axis: History and construction

-Ross conceived Star Axis in 1971, as an outgrowth of his work on a series of drawings about the Egyptian pyramids and their star alignments, which peaked an interest in the geometry of earth-star alignments, particularly the south-to-north celestial pole.
+Ross conceived Star Axis in 1971, as an outgrowth of his work on a series of drawings about the Egyptian pyramids and their star alignments, which piqued an interest in the geometry of earth-star alignments, particularly the south-to-north celestial pole.
 He spent the next five years making drawings, consulting with astronomers and engineers, and searching the American southwest for a place within open, vast land that suggested "standing at the boundary between the Earth and the stars."
 In 1976, he discovered the project's site in the New Mexico desert.
 While driving on backroads of a private ranch, he was approached by a cowboy on horseback whose father owned the vast expanse of land; he soon secured the use of a 400-acre parcel with the owner, W.O.
 Culbertson Jr., a former state representative, cattle rancher and member of the National Cowboy Hall of Fame, who to Ross's surprise, sparked to his idea for a naked-eye observatory.
 Ross told the New York Timess Kay Larson that he picked this site, "because the land and sky seemed equal in weight...
 This piece is about having your feet on the ground and your head in the sky."

 Construction began in 1976, with the building of a five-mile dirt road.
 Between 1976 and 1980, Ross excavated a seven-story-deep half-cone out of the mesa, seeking to "enter the Earth to reach the sky."
 Since starting, he has alternated between summer oversight of construction and winters in New York.
 When at Star Axis, he lives on-site with his wife, artist Jill O'Bryan (and during the work's first decade, with his former wife, artist Elizabeth Ginsberg).
 The construction has generally been undertaken with small, four-to-six-person crews and local stonemasons, several of whom have worked on the project for decades.

 Ross has contributed funding to Star Axis through sales of his other artwork, the support of patrons like Virginia Dwan (a sponsor since its inception), and donated building materials.
 In more recent years, the project has also been financed with foundational support from organizations including the Andy Warhol Foundation, John Simon Guggenheim Memorial Foundation, Someland Foundation and Thaw Charitable Trust.
 In 2017, Ross sold a large portion of his Manhattan loft to partially finance the nonprofit Land Light Foundation, directed by O'Bryan, which has raised money for the project and will maintain the site for perpetuity.

-As of fall 2022, work was ongoing with completion set for 2025/26.
+As of fall 2022, work was ongoing with completion set for 2030/35.